 5 Best Lower Back Stretches to Do in Bed

-As a Doctor of Physical Therapy specializing in orthopedics, I've often given these evidence-based stretches you can do right in bed to find relief, loosen tight muscles, and improve your back mobility.
+I've often give these stretches you can do right in bed to find relief, loosen tight muscles, and improve your back mobility.

-If you have history of back pain either from stenosis or disc issues, check out my book which includes 50+ exercises not only to stretch your back but improve its resiliency and how it feels.
+If you have a history of back pain, whether from stenosis or disc issues, consider my book, which includes over 50 exercises not only to stretch your back but also to improve its resilience and overall well-being.

-If you are not sure what is causing your back pain or discomfort you can take this short quiz I made to find out.
+If you're unsure what is causing your back pain or discomfort, you can take this short quiz I've created to help you find out.

 5 Lower Back Stretches You Can Do in Bed

-Follow these instructions learn exactly how to safely stretch your back in bed.
+Follow these instructions to learn exactly how to stretch your back in bed safely.
 Let's explore each stretch in detail, with proper form and modifications for your comfort.
-Regular stretching and physical activity have been shown to effectively manage chronic low back pain1.
-In fact, a comprehensive 2021 meta-analysis found that home-based exercise programs, particularly those including trunk, pelvic, and leg stretching, were highly effective at reducing pain intensity and improving function3.
+Regular stretching and physical activity have been shown to effectively manage chronic low back pain.
+In fact, a comprehensive 2021 meta-analysis found that home-based exercise programs, particularly those that included trunk, pelvic, and leg stretching, were highly effective in reducing pain intensity and improving function.

 Don’t feel like reading?
 Check out this video which I review each stretch in detail.